 As you’re cutting, soak the sticks in a bowl full of lightly salted water so they don’t turn brown and ugly, which they tend to do when they’re exposed to air for too long.

 Let those babies soak a few more minutes, and brush some olive oil on a baking sheet.
 Chop up your basil and butter, and grab your seasonings.
 Get ready to make the magic happen!

 Drain your future fries on a few paper towels, and be sure to blot them as dry as you can before spreading them out on your baking sheet.
 It’s alright if they touch!

 Sprinkle them with your salt, pepper, garlic powder, and some love.
 I mean basil!
-Yes, sprinkle the basil next.
-And feel free to use more if you want to!
+Honestly, though, feel free to use as much basil as your heart desires.

 Then, it’s time to drizzle on your olive oil, and scatter your yummy butter.
 I just can’t help it, I love butter!
 It’s not a lot, only a couple tablespoons, but it’s just enough to add the touch you’re looking for.

 Pop them in the preheated oven and bake them for 30-ish minutes, until they’re barely browned.